tednaaa/symm/README.md

 ```
 > Usage

-- Here is example file
+- Here is example file, currently only looking to `~/dotfiles/dotfiles.toml`

 ```toml
 [symlinks]